#BookSnaps and Book Creator: A Creative Way to Engage Students with Books

 • Students need TIME to be creative and learn to use this tool to reflect their thinking.

-• Highlight, underline, or box the part of the text with which you are connecting.
+2. Annotate: Highlight, underline, or box the part of the text you're connecting with.

-Other ways we use Book Creator in the classroom
+Other ways to use Book Creator in the classroom

 At our school teachers and students use Book Creator in a variety of ways.
 Students created graphic novels to represent understanding of books and stories of their own such as fractured fairy tales.
 They also created informational texts to share what they learned during genius hour.